 This stage of life is like no other.
-All at once we are faced with change in nearly every aspect of our life – career, relationships, physical changes, responsibilities like taking care of an aging parent.
+All at once, we are faced with a change in nearly every aspect of our life – career, relationships, physical changes, responsibilities like taking care of an aging parent.
 Wading through all of this alone would be impossible.
 That’s why the women who come together in TTN find such camaraderie – they are all dealing with change.
 That commonality forges a bond and serves to give women confidence to face and embrace that change.

 Why is midlife, for so many of us, a great time to consider a change?

 Sometimes we don’t have a choice but to change.
 Many of us are leaving our long-term careers (or being retired out).
 This is probably the biggest change since it affects everything: our financial situation, our self-esteem, our network of friends and co-workers.
 All of these things are affected when we leave that world.
 What we try to do in TTN is show women that there are many, many ways to use the skills and experience they have—and so many opportunities to re-establish their sense of value.

 If we do have the choice, there’s no better time than now to try something new.
 We do have experience.
 We do have expertise.
 And what we often leave behind are the insecurities that come with worrying about what others think of us.
 It’s our time to spread our wings and see what we can do.
 And doing it with other TTN members enhances the success.

 What obstacles do women face as they consider a transition in midlife?